Monge solutions and uniqueness in multi-marginal optimal transport with hierarchical jumps: HJMOT on Smooth Manifolds

 Put $\displaystyle N_D:=\bigcup_{i=0}^\infty N_{\omega^i}$, since each $N_{\omega^i}$ has $\mu_0$-measure zero and the union is countable, we have $\mu_0(N_D)=0$.
-For every $ \widehat{x}_0 \in \mathcal{M}_0 \setminus N_D$, $v \in T_{\widehat{x}_0} \mathcal{M}_0$ and every $\omega^i =(\widehat{x}_0,\widehat{x}_1^i,\cdots,\widehat{x}_K^i)\in D$, we have
+For every $ \widehat{x}_0 \in T_0({\rm supp}(\pi^*)) \setminus N_D$, $v \in T_{\widehat{x}_0} \mathcal{M}_0$ and every $\omega^i =(\widehat{x}_0^i,\widehat{x}_1^i,\cdots,\widehat{x}_K^i)\in D$, we have

-Since $D$ is dense in $S(\widehat{x}_0)$, for any $\omega \in S(\widehat{x}_0)$, there exists $\omega^n \in D$ such that $\omega^n \to \omega$ as $n \to \infty$.
+Since $D$ is dense in ${\rm supp}(\pi^*)$, for any $\omega \in S(\widehat{x}_0)$, there exists $\omega^n \in D$ such that $\omega^n \to \omega$ as $n \to \infty$.
 Therefore,

-Since for each $\omega^n \in D$, we have $ D_{v,\,\widehat{x}_0} c(\omega^n)= D_{v,\,\widehat{x}_0} h(\widehat{x}_0)$, then $ D_{v,\,\widehat{x}_0} c(\omega)= D_{v,\,\widehat{x}_0} h(\widehat{x}_0)$ for every $\omega \in S(\widehat{x}_0)$.
-Thus we have proved the local control condition. \end{proof} In fact, according to the theoretical framework established in Chapter 3, for each initial point $\widehat{x}_0 \in \mathcal{M}_0$ (even if it is a singular point), it suffices to find a direction $v \in T_{\widehat{x}_0}\mathcal{M}_0$ such that the geodesic directional derivative $D_{v,\,\widehat{x}_0}c(\omega)$ exists.
-If the geodesic twistedness condition (Definition 4.2) and the local control condition (Definition 4.3) hold along this direction, then we obtain the uniqueness of the Monge solution.
-However, in practice, verifying these conditions presents considerable challenges, which is why we primarily focus on their application at regular points.
-Chapter 4 represents a concrete realization of the abstract framework from Chapter 3 within the context of smooth Riemannian manifolds.
+Since for each $\omega^n \in D$, we have $ D_{v,\,\widehat{x}_0} c(\omega^n)= D_{v,\,\widehat{x}_0} v_0(\widehat{x}_0)$, then $ D_{v,\,\widehat{x}_0} c(\omega)= D_{v,\,\widehat{x}_0} v_0(\widehat{x}_0)$ for every $\omega \in S(\widehat{x}_0)$.
+Since $(\widehat{x}_1,\cdots,\widehat{x}_K) \mapsto D_{v,\,\widehat{x}_0} c(\omega)$ is injective on $S(\widehat{x}_0)$, then $S(\widehat{x}_0)$ is a singleton.
+Hence (\ref{RK}) has unique Monge solution. \end{proof} We note that, although in this chapter we have assumed all spaces to be smooth Riemannian manifolds for convenience, the proofs of the existence and uniqueness of Monge solutions actually only require the initial space $\mathcal{M}_0$ to be a complete smooth Riemannian manifold.
+The other spaces $\mathcal{M}_1, \ldots, \mathcal{M}_K$ can be taken to be complete separable metric spaces (Polish spaces), as the key differential structures (differentiability along geodesics) and the twist condition are only needed for $\mathcal{M}_0$ Chapter 4 represents a concrete realization of the abstract framework from Chapter 3 within the context of smooth Riemannian manifolds.
 In fact, this framework admits natural extensions to more general geometric settings, including Alexandrov spaces (\cite{MR4734965} \cite{MR2442054}), RCD spaces (\cite{MR3205729} \cite{MR2984123} \cite{MR3381131}), and sub-Riemannian manifolds (\cite{MR2647137} \cite{MR1867362}).
 Notably, the verification of the local control condition in Theorem 4.3 relies on suitable generalizations of Rademacher's theorem, which are available in these broader contexts, thereby enabling a seamless extension of the HJMOT framework to these more general geometric spaces.